 Great Western runs hourly direct trains from London Paddington Station to Swansea throughout the day.
-The trip takes about three hours and in winter 2017 their cheapest standard round trip fare was about £100 for off-peak services when purchased in advance as two single (one way) tickets.
-Using the Cheap Fare Finder (see below) we were able to find a round trip fare of about £61 from Waterloo Station, but those trains involved two or three changes and travel time was between four and nine hours.
+The trip takes about three hours and in winter 2019 their cheapest standard round trip fare was about £50 for off-peak services when purchased in advance as two single (one way) tickets.
+Be careful about booking trips that involve changing trains.
+Some of the journeys that include changing at Bristol Parkway station involve switching from a train to a bus.

 UK Travel Tip - Finding the right combination of one-way tickets to arrive at the cheapest fare for a longer journey can be confusing and time consuming.
 You can spend a lot of time trying out different combinations.
 It's easier to let National Rail Enquiries do it for you with their cheapest fare finder.
 To get the best fare, be flexible about travel time and click the "All Day" button on the far right of the form.

 National Express Coaches from London to Swansea take between 4 1/2 and 5 1/2 hours going and up to 7 hours returning (on a late bus).
 You can spend about £60 on a round trip but if you buy your tickets in advance and you are willing to leave about mid day in both directions, you could spend as little as £10.40 each way (as of February 2019).
 Cheap, non-refundable tickets, known as fun fares are available on a first come, first served basis to advance ticket buyers.
 The best way to find these bargain fares is to use the Cheap Fare Finder to discover the lowest prices and special offers.
 Buses travel between Victoria Coach Station in London and Swansea several times a day.